128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | metric-id | The value to set for this field |

+#### Description

+##### metric-id (string)

+A string metric identifier based on the stats YANG path which only uses alphanumerics, dashes, and forward slashes.

+Must contain only alphanumeric characters or any of the following: - /

 ## `configure authority metrics-profile name`